mrd9483/heart_management/index.md

 - Fresh herbs (parsley, mint)
 - Black pepper to taste

-*Instructions:* Combine all ingredients in a bowl.
-Can be made ahead and refrigerated.
+*How to make it:* Mix all ingredients in a bowl.
+Can be made ahead and kept in the fridge.

-*Heart benefits:* Quinoa provides complete protein and fiber.
-Chickpeas contribute additional fiber and protein.
-Olive oil delivers monounsaturated fats.
+*Heart goodness:* Quinoa gives you complete protein and fiber.
+Chickpeas add more fiber and protein.
+Olive oil provides heart-healthy fats.

-**Hearty Vegetable Soup**
+**Comforting Vegetable Soup**
 - 4 cups low-sodium vegetable broth
 - 1 can diced tomatoes (no salt added)
 - 1 cup carrots, chopped